The Law Firm That New Yorkers Trust

 Have you recently been married or divorced and need assistance changing your last name accordingly?
 Our New York City family law attorney can help you navigate the legal processes necessary for doing so.
 Changing your name can take time and paperwork, especially if you are facing difficulties in getting an institution to recognize it.
-At Peter L. Cedeño & Associates, P.C., we can help you protect your legal right to change your name.
+At Cedeño Law Group, PLLC, we can help you protect your legal right to change your name.

 Peter L. Cedeño has been focused on family law matters for 15 years.
 He has earned a 10.0 Superb rating from Avvo for his efficiency and dedication in providing high-quality legal representation to his clients.
 He has a comprehensive understanding of family law and the intricacies of its legal procedures.
 When you retain the representation of our firm, you can trust his effective guidance to help you legally change your name swiftly and painlessly.